Last updated March 2nd, 2020.

 Myanmar’s capital of Yangon is filled with billboards advertising some of Thailand’s largest companies.
 CP Group, Bangchak Petroleum, Bangkok Dusit Medical, PTT, and several other firms already have begun operations.

 The Myanmar Investment Commission (MIC) recently approved massive projects by investors from Singapore, Japan, and South Korea.

 “Myanmar is not our choice.
 Indeed, they’re choosing who should be allowed to invest here,” said the ambassador.

-Invest in Myanmar: Asia’s Last Frontier Market
+Investing in Myanmar: Asia’s Last Frontier Market?

 “The IMF expects FDI to Myanmar to grow by $5 billion annually over the next 5 years.
 Personally, I expect it to be $8 billion per year, judging from conversation with potential investors who have shown their interest in the country,” he said.

-The government doesn’t often approve large investments though.
-Even reputable businesses had their projects rejected.
-These could have otherwise made the performance of the Burmese economy even more impressive.
+These “lost projects” could have otherwise made the performance of the Burmese economy even more impressive than it already is.

 It’s debatable whether this is due to the commission wanting to take a gradual approach to inward investment, or because of other reasons.